The 5 Ws of Yoga Nidra Guided Meditation

 - Lie down with your arms by your side and palms facing up, or hands can rest on the belly.

-- Your feet are just a bit more than hip width distance apart and your toes should be facing outwards.
+- Your feet are just a bit more than hip width distance apart and your toes can flop out to the sides.

 - I definitely recommend an eye pillow, eye mask or something to cover your eyes to block out the light.
 Also having something like an eye pillow has a physiological effect on the body and can help you to relax even more.

 - It's important to be warm during practice.
 Sometimes when our bodies relax, our body temperature can go down.
 Make sure you have a blanket to cover yourself so you are warm.